bwassim/Project-1-Optimizing-ML-Pipeline-Azure/README.md

 * For studio experiments: When automatic featurization is enabled.

 Therefore we just need to enable `"featurization"` in AutoMLConfig.
+- Another way of dealing with imbalanced data as highlighted in the attached link below is to use a performance metric that deals better with imbalanced data.
+For example, the `AUC_weighted` is a primary metric that calculates the contribution of every class based on the relative number of samples representing that class, hence is more robust against imbalance.
 ## Proof of cluster clean up
 To delete the compute cluster use the following
 ```python